smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Notification_about_changes_to_Destination_or_Waypoints.md

-## Use Case 1:Notification about changes to Destination or Waypoints
+## Use Case 1: Notification about changes to Destination or Waypoints

 **Main Flow:**